lizelu123/VirtualPetSimulator/README.md

 * Alpha 1.3 (unstable)
 * Alpha 1.4 (current, stable)

+### Version flags
-Stable - Good for use, should be used.
+* Stable - Good for use, should be used.
-Unstable - Should not be used and should only be debugged.
+* Unstable - Should not be used and should only be debugged.
-Current - The latest version of VPS.
+* Current - The latest version of VPS.

 ## Expected Date of 1.5 release
 * 3/25/2016 or 3/26/2016